taext/mt/README.md

 MetaTags **adds an additional dimension to tagging** while also tightening up the tag format.

+It is well-suited for adding quite complex metadata in a fast, free-flow sort of way.

 It includes ordinary tagging functionality

     . (dot) is the normal tag operator